Don't just go to Orchard Road for shopping, there's heaps to do with kids at Orchard Road too!

 Snowboarding in Orchard Road?
 No, we are not our of our minds.
 Trifecta is the adrenaline-fuelled playground in Orchard Road that lets you skate, ski, and surf all at one place.
 Intro classes for surfing starts from $65 or purchase credits, starting from $390. to share and use across multiple sessions.

-3. Check out pretty bookshops and the library in Orchard Road
+4. Check out pretty bookshops and stay tuned for the new library in Orchard Road

 If you have bookworms wiggling to get their hands on new reads, then hop over to Books Kinokuniya in Takashimaya Shopping Centre.
 Even though the stalwart of bookshops has downsized its operations, it still carries quality titles that your littlies will go nuts over.